zkotti/fun-in-lockdown/guide.md

 Start by visiting the [university page](https://www.dept.aueb.gr/el/dmst/content/%CF%80%CF%81%CF%8C%CE%B3%CF%81%CE%B1%CE%BC%CE%BC%CE%B1-erasmus), which includes lots of information about the procedure and the available destinations.
 Before you decide on your top 3 destinations, it is recommended to write down the pros and cons of all the universities you are interested in.
-In case you need more information on a university or country you can check [this facebook group](https://www.facebook.com/groups/2069463463353183) and the [ESN AUEB page](https://www.facebook.com/ESNAthensAUEB), where you can ask to be connected to students with erasmus experiences in the universities that you are interested in.
+In case you need more information on a university or country you can check [this facebook group](https://www.facebook.com/groups/2069463463353183) and the [ESN AUEB page](https://www.facebook.com/ESNAthensAUEB), where you can ask to be connected to students with Erasmus experiences in the universities that you are interested in.
-Lastly, you can also check [this video](https://www.youtube.com/watch?v=IilqhLVRP6U&t=3s&ab_channel=LosAngie) in order to get more information on how to apply for an erasmus exchange.
+Lastly, you can also check [this video](https://www.youtube.com/watch?v=IilqhLVRP6U&t=3s&ab_channel=LosAngie) in order to get more information on how to apply for an Erasmus exchange.

 Photo owned by [ied.eu](https://ied.eu/blog/the-erasmus-plus-programme/)